10 Vinyl Siding Colors That Will Never Go Out Of Style

 The Pros and Cons of Vinyl Siding

-• Low Maintenance: No painting or staining required.
-A simple rinse with a hose keeps it looking fresh.
+• Low Maintenance: No need for sanding, painting, or staining.
+A quick rinse with a hose is usually all it takes to keep it looking clean.

-• Pest-Resistant: Won’t attract termites or carpenter ants like wood siding can.
+• Pest-Resistant: Unlike wood, vinyl won’t attract termites or carpenter ants.

 1. Classic White